 The West Hollywood City Council has selected Australian designer Daniel Tobin to build an AIDS memorial for West Hollywood Park.
 As stated by the non-profit Foundation for an AIDS Monument, Tobin’s installation of 341 vertical strands “functions as a destination piece — recognizable as an AIDS monument, leaving no question about the work when you leave the space.”
-It will represent the 5,000 Americans how had died of AIDS-related causes or who are living with HIV.
+Each vertical strand represents 5,000 Americans who have died from or living with AIDS.
 You can learn more about Tobin’s selection and design, here.

 In a city known for its sprawl, things are about to get a lot greener.
 The City of West Hollywood recently unveiled the three finalists for the West Hollywood Park Project, including entries from LPA (with Rios Clementi Hale), Frederick Fisher and Partners (with CMG) and Langdon Wilson.